Headline after headline lately reads “rise of the retail media network.” And for good reason.

 Should you build a retail media network in-house?

 To be blunt, staying in-house to build and manage your retail media network is not advised.
 Managing the brand relationship is the most critical task for any retail brand.
-But there are additional factors with an off-site strategy for which retailers need to account:
+But there are additional factors for which retailers need to account:

 - Piecing together an offsite solution with a fragmented tech stack